AMore080/WeatherDash/README.md

 # Build
 - Built using the CSS framework "Bootstrap"
-- Vanilla Javascript to "fetch" information from the API
+- Written in vanilla Javascript to "fetch" information from the API
 - OpenWeather API used to supply information of weather for the user

 # Contributions